-The purpose of Ankermoor Primary Academy's Safeguarding policy is to ensure we:
+The purpose of Ankermoor School's safeguarding policy is to ensure we:

-- Are committed developing a robust culture of vigilance - Build resilience raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe - Establish a safe environment in which children can learn and develop within an ethos of openness and are taught to treat each other with respect, to feel safe, to have a voice and are listened to - Support vulnerable pupils supporting pupils who have been abused, have witnessed violence towards others or may be vulnerable to abuse - Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with our children.
+- Are committed developing a robust culture of vigilance - Build resilience raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe - Establish a safe environment in which children can learn and develop within an ethos of openness and are taught to treat each other with respect, to feel safe, to have a voice and are listened to - Support vulnerable pupils supporting pupils who have been abused, have witnessed violence towards others or may be vulnerable to abuse - Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of all school staff, supply staff and volunteers to work with our children.
 And to maintain an active vigilance thereafter

-The aim is to follow the procedures set out by Stoke-on-Trent and Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2019 by:
+The aim is to follow the procedures set out by Stoke-on-Trent and Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2020 by:

-- Knowing that safeguarding and promoting the welfare of children is everyone's responsibility, and the voice of the child is evident - Protecting children and young people at our school from maltreatment - Establishing a safe environment in which our children can learn and develop within an ethos of openness - Preventing impairment of our children and young people's health or development - Ensuring young people at our school grow up in circumstances consistent with the provisions of safe and effective care. - Offering children a balanced curriculum including PHSE, healthy relationship education, online safety, sexting - Offering children and young people balanced curriculum through online activities, enabling them to enhance their safeguarding skills and knowledge whilst understanding the risks. - Understanding that no single professional can have the full picture of a child's needs and circumstances.
-Everyone who comes into contact with children and their family has a role to play in identifying concerns, sharing information and taking prompt action. - Undertaking the role so as to enable children and young people at our school to have best outcomes. - Ensuring as a school we have a clear understanding of our staff's knowledge and understanding, and embedding safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school.
+- Knowing that safeguarding and promoting the welfare of children is everyone's responsibility, and the voice of the child is evident - Protecting children and young people at our school from maltreatment - Establishing a safe environment in which our children can learn and develop within an ethos of openness - Preventing impairment of our children and young people's mental and physical health or development - Ensuring young people at our school grow up in circumstances consistent with the provisions of safe and effective care. - Offering children, a balanced curriculum including PHSE, Relationships Education and Health Education, online safety and sexting. - Offering children and young people balanced curriculum through online activities, enabling them to enhance their safeguarding skills and knowledge whilst understanding the risks. - Understanding that no single professional can have the full picture of a child's needs and circumstances.
+Everyone who comes into contact with children and their family has a role to play in identifying concerns, sharing information and taking prompt action. - Undertaking the role so as to enable children and young people at our school to have best outcomes. - Ensuring as a school we have a clear understanding of our staff's knowledge and understanding and embedding safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school ("7 Minute Briefings").